-For two weeks, immerse yourself in the excitement of college life and new academic challenges through our residential summer program for rising high school sophomores, juniors, and seniors.
+For two weeks, immerse yourself in the excitement of college life and new academic challenges at Boston University through our residential summer program for rising high school sophomores, juniors, and seniors.

 This summer, explore your interests and discover new ones as you push your academic boundaries and immerse yourself in the college experience.